 As is so often with the beady eye of urban renewal, the prospect of low real estate prices and run-down but salvageable period architecture drew a vibrant community of artists, designers and other assorted “creatives” to the area in the late 1980s and ultra trendy, cutting edge SoBe was born.

-Dream South Beach moved effortlessly this month.
+It is into this thriving centre of cool that Dream South Beach moved effortlessly this month.
 Leading architect and designer Michael Czysz has overseen a radical melding of two classic period Art Deco hotels, the Palmer House and the Tudor Hotel, built at the height of the neighborhood’s heyday and located just behind The Villa by Barton G., former Versace Mansion.

 This breathtaking achievement perfectly unifies the classic glamour of the 1930s, the blissed-out poolside oblivion of the 1970s and raw and dynamic creativity searing through the area today, taking as its inspiration the contents of a slumbering sub-conscious.